niamh-d/niamh-d/README.md

 I currently work in Anti-Money Laundering compliance for a fintech.

-My goal is to get employed as a developer by the end of 2023.
+My goal is to get employed as a developer by summer 2024.

 Stack: CSS/Sass, JavaScript, React.